MehranZdi/Image_Denoising/README.md

 # Image denoising

 ## Introduction
-As the topic reveals, this project tries to remove noises from images by deep learning methods.
+As the topic reveals, this project tries to reduce noises from images by deep learning methods.

 ## Table of Contents
 - [Explanation](#Explanation)